 Location: Top of Little Cottonwood Canyon

-Parking: Parking lot located at the top of the mountain.
+Parking: The parking lot is located at the top of the mountain.

 Miles: 1.8 miles round trip

 Okay, funny story from years ago.
 Cecret Lake Trail was one of those trails we accidentally came upon.
 We were trying to go to Silver Lake which is located at the top of Big Cottonwood Canyon.

 My mom and dad were with us and we assured them the hike would be easy (my mom was in sandals).
 Haha, the joke was on all of us.
 We went up the wrong canyon and went to Cecret Lake!